sage-code/eve/manual/structure.md

   ** definition_region
 create
   ** constructor region
-discard
+remove
   ** release region
 return
 ```

 **Read more:** [Classes](classes.md)

-## Test cases
+## Test case

-A method can be organized as a workflow of multiple use-cases that can fail.
+A method can be organized as a workflow of multiple test-cases that can fail.

 ```
 method: main() => ()